mellor-lab/mellor-lab.github.io/book/contents/research-environment/how-we-work.md

 &nbsp;

-We believe in an `open team science` approach that supports researchers to take risks and fulfill their potential.
+We believe in an `open team science` approach that supports researchers to take risks and fulfil their potential.
 Within the team we operate a flat structure where all voices are equal and valued.

 We set challenging goals of each other but acknowledge that it's not always possible to achieve everything.